KxSystems/docs/docs/ref/asc.md

 ```

-!!! warning "Duplicate keys or column names"

-    Duplicate keys in a dictionary or duplicate column names in a table will cause sorts and grades to return unpredictable results.
+!!! warning "Duplicate keys in a dictionary or duplicate column names in a table will cause sorts and grades to return unpredictable results."

 <i class="far fa-hand-point-right"></i>